JPG to ICO Converter — Free Online

 Quality tips for JPG → ICO

 When converting JPG to ICO, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If ICO is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For JPG to ICO conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Shrinking a detailed photo down to a 16x16 or 32x32 grid throws away almost all fine detail, so the result is dominated by a few prominent colors and rough shapes.
+Because JPG has no transparency, the icon is also fully opaque with a solid background rather than the clean cut-out a favicon usually wants — simple, high-contrast source images survive this downscale far better than busy photos.

 Troubleshooting